N S E W

 A crew that won't speak up about danger will sink the boat.
 This is seamanship, not philosophy.
 The same is true for teams that won't surface problems, challenge decisions, or admit they don't know something.
 Psychological safety is not a cultural nicety — it is an operational requirement.

-In practice: The retreat is designed to surface silence.
+In practice: The passage is designed to surface silence.
 The closed environment, the shared risk, and Anton's facilitation create the conditions where people say things they have never said in an office.
-That openness travels home.
+That openness travels back home.

 05